 Let’s examine two metrics worth considering as a way to measure your performance in the category: category strength and the category development index (CDI).

 Category Strength as a metric accounts for three variables: competitors, your degree of risk and your market relevance.
-These variables require examining more than your sales but also your product innovation and customer relationships.
-If you are already a category owner now may be time to develop and use category ownership strength as a metric.
+These variables require examining more than your sales, but also your product innovation and customer relationships.
+If you are already a category owner, now may be the time to develop and use category ownership strength as a metric.

 The Category Development Index (CDI) also measures your performance in a category.
 CDI measures your sales performance in a category of goods or services for a specific group, compared with the average performance among all customers.